KeyboardKit/website/collections/_posts/2024/2024-09-24-keyboardkit-8-9-rc1.md

 toot:   https://techhub.social/@keyboardkit/113189510201135156
 ---

-KeyboardKit 8.9 is another massive update that adds a lot of features, improves how the keyboard extension is set up, renames services, simplifies registering localized service overrides, etc.
+KeyboardKit 8.9 Release Canditate 2 is out.
+This another massive update that improves how the keyboard extension is set up, renames services, and adds a bunch of new features.

 ![KeyboardKit logo]({{page.image}})